The 39 Steps (2008 film): Plot

-The story starts on 28 June 1914; Richard Hannay (Rupert Penry-Jones), a mining engineer and an intelligence officer during the Second Boer War, is in London following his recent return from Africa, finding England "cliquey", "class-bound" and "deathly, deathly dull".
-Evading German spies (Werner Daehn and Peter Stark), Scudder (Eddie Marsan) pushes himself into Hannay's flat and reveals himself to be a betrayed freelance British Secret Service Bureau agent, who has been on the trail of a German espionage ring with headquarters in Scotland.
+The story starts on 28 June 1914; Richard Hannay, a mining engineer and an intelligence officer during the Second Boer War, is in London after his recent return from Africa, but he finds England "cliquey", "class-bound" and "deathly, deathly dull".
+Evading German spies, a man named Scudder pushes into Hannay's flat and reveals himself to be a betrayed freelance British Secret Service Bureau agent, who has been on the trail of a German espionage ring with headquarters in Scotland.
 He has heard rumours of a plot to assassinate a high-ranking European royal, which could lead to war.
-Believing he will soon be killed, he hands Hannay a notebook to pass to Captain Kell of the Secret Service Bureau.
-While Hannay answers the door, Scudder is shot by one of the German spies seeking his notebook who has entered the flat via a back door.
-The police arrive, and Hannay is arrested for murder before escaping.
+Believing he will soon be killed, he hands Hannay a notebook to pass to Captain Kell of the Secret Service.
+While Hannay answers the door, Scudder is shot by one of the German spies who has entered the flat via a back door.
+The police arrive; Hannay is arrested for murder, but escapes.

-Unable to contact Kell, Hannay flicks through the notebook, finding it contains pages of code using Roman numerals.
+Unable to contact Kell, Hannay goes through the notebook, finding it contains pages of code using Roman numerals.
 He finds a map in the back and takes a train to Scotland to prove Scudder right, attempting to decipher the code en route.
-Finding out Archduke Ferdinand has been assassinated, Hannay reaches Scotland and leaves the train to escape the police.
-He stays in a barn overnight, where he deciphers the code in the notebook (except a section in double code), which reveals the Germans want to destroy the Royal Navy so that they could invade the country, starting a war.
-Chased by the police, the Germans and machine-gun-fire from a biplane, he encounters brother and sister Harry and Victoria Sinclair, a prospective Member of Parliament and a suffragette respectively (Patrick Kennedy and Lydia Leonard), who believe him to be a Liberal spokesman.
-At a political rally in a nearby town (Culross) where Hannay meets Sir George Sinclair, Harry and Victoria's uncle (David Haig), Victoria aids Hannay's attempt to escape, before they are captured by the Germans.
-With the notebook missing from Hannay's pocket, they are taken to Longkeep Castle (Dumbarton Castle), the headquarters of the German espionage ring, where they are imprisoned by Professor Fisher (Patrick Malahide).
+He learns that Archduke Ferdinand of Austria-Hungary has been assassinated.
+Hannay reaches Scotland and leaves the train to escape the police.
+He stays in a barn overnight, where he deciphers the code in the notebook (except a section in double code), which reveals the Germans want to destroy the Royal Navy so that they could invade Britain.
+Chased by the police, the Germans and machine-gun-fire from a biplane, he encounters brother and sister Harry and Victoria Sinclair, a prospective Member of Parliament and a suffragette respectively, who believe him to be a Liberal spokesman there for a political rally in a nearby town.
+There, Hannay meets Sir George Sinclair, Harry and Victoria's uncle.
+Victoria aids Hannay's attempt to escape, before they are captured by the Germans.
+With the notebook missing from Hannay's pocket, they are taken to Longkeep Castle, the headquarters of the German espionage ring, where they are imprisoned by Professor Fisher.
 Sir George arrives as they are captured and inquires about them while they are held in another room.
 After he leaves they are bound and gagged and placed in the cellar.
 They escape and return to where they were captured to look for the notebook, which Victoria reveals she had picked from Hannay's pocket and hidden.
 They stay overnight in an inn, where Hannay details the contents of the notebook to Victoria.